manmit-s/birth-weight-predictor/README.md

 # 🍼 Newborn Weight Predictor

-A machine learning project that predicts the **birth weight of a newborn baby** based on the physical attributes and habits of the mother, such as height, weight, age, and smoking status.
+My first and very basic machine learning project that predicts the **birth weight of a newborn baby** based on the physical attributes and habits of the mother, such as height, weight, age, and smoking status.

 ---